Icefields Parkway – Hikes and Highlights

 There are a couple of places you can pull in to stare in wonder at the mountains around Waterfowl Lake.
 The Lake itself is bright blue later in the spring and in the summertime.
 I thought it still looked amazing under ice.

 The hike up to Bow Summit was on my list as one of the things we *had* to do.
 Alas, by the time we made it this far along the Icefields parkway, we were too tired (and hungry) to do another hike.
 Still, if you can fit it in, the hike is 5.8 km with 250 m elevation gain.
-This area will be closed for rehabilitation in August 2019, so you will may not be able to stop at Peyto Lake if you come this summer.
+This was closed for rehabilitation in August 2019, but it’s open again now in 2024.

 Icefields Parkway Hikes: Lake Louise